1. Introduction

 Screenshot of a Sublime |nbsp| Text Window

-A Focus Group Panel is a single sub-panel of the Editing Panel that contains 1 or more Sheets.
-While a Focus Group can host any number of Sheets, it normally only displays one Sheet at a time.
+A View Group is a single sub-pane of the Editing Area that contains 1 or more Sheets.
+While a View Group can host any number of Sheets, it only displays one Sheet at a time.
+The other Sheets are hidden, and represented by the un-selected tabs at the top of the View Group.

-To display 2 or more Sheets simultaneously (e.g. side by side or one above the other), you invoke a Layout that hosts more than one Focus Group Panel at a time.
+To display 2 or more Sheets simultaneously (e.g. side by side or one above the other), you can do so temporarily by invoking Side-by-Side Editing, or you can do so by invoking a Window Layout that hosts more than one View Group at a time.

-To see examples of different Focus-Group-Panel Layouts, hold down the [alt+shift] keys and hit the following numbers in this sequence: 2, 3, 8, 9, and finally 1 to return to the original Layout.
-Each of those “areas” is called a Focus Group Panel (or just “Focus Group”).
+To see examples of different View-Group-Panel Layouts, hold down the Alt-Shift keys and hit the following numbers in this sequence: 2, 3, 8, 9, and finally 1 to return to the original Layout.
+Each of those “areas” is called a View Group.

-A Layout controls how the Editing Panel divides its area among 1 or more Focus Group Panels.
+A Window Layout controls how the Editing Area divides its area among 1 or more View Groups.

 See Layouts for more details.